RTSYork/VLAB/README.md

 Resetting the boards requires that the `relay` container has access to the Xilinx command line tools.
 These can be installed by installing [Xilinx SDK](https://www.xilinx.com/products/design-tools/embedded-software/sdk.html) and choosing `XSCT`.

-Once installed, create a symlink called `xsct` in the VLAB install folder which points to the SDK Xilinx install folder.
+Once installed, create a symlink called `xsct` in `/opt` which points to the SDK Xilinx install folder.
 For example (change if your install paths are non-default):

-    ln -s /opt/Xilinx/SDK/2016.4 /opt/VLAB/xsct
+    ln -s /opt/Xilinx/SDK/2016.4 /opt/xsct

 Then add `"reset: "true"` to the board definition in `vlab.conf`.
 For example